 Larry Johnson Tribute

-When Jerry West was asked back in 92 to pick the best passer, rebounder, scorer, etc for a card insert series for Upper Deck, he selected Larry Johnson as the “Future Best All-Around Player.”
+When Jerry West was asked back in 1992 to pick the best passer, rebounder, scorer, etc for a special insert card series for Upper Deck, he selected Larry Johnson as the “Future Best All-Around Player.”

 In his second season, the NBA Rookie of the Year showed he was well on his way as he made All-NBA 2nd Team Honors and earned a starting spot in the NBA All-Star game.
 Slam Magazine even put him on the cover of their debut issue.